naglemi/GMOlabeler/README.md

 - [Fluorescent protein settings](https://github.com/naglemi/GMOnotebook/blob/master/1_Decide_parameters/3_Other_parameters/3_Hyperspectral_settings.ipynb)
 - Producing spreadsheet of corresponding RGB images, segmentation masks and hyperspectral weights ([Main workflow](https://github.com/naglemi/GMOnotebook/blob/master/2a_Deploy_workflow/GMOdetector_template_v0.62.ipynb), section "Prepare sample datasheet input")

+To read `docstring` documentation for parameters in this Python script, enter Python, load the function and enter `help(main)`.

 ## Plotting summary statistics and performing statistical tests for significance of effects
 The `grid_item_plots.R` script is used to take outputs from the `main` function, produce plots and perform tests.
 Below is an example of basic use: